curateteaching/digitalpedagogy/keywords/interface.md

 * Copy of Artifact: [files/interface-Douglass-Pok-ENGL-10-HoL-Remix.pdf](files/interface-Douglass-Pok-ENGL-10-HoL-Remix.pdf)
 * Creators: Jeremy Douglass (University of California Santa Barbara) and Steven Pokornowski (University of California Santa Barbara)

 It's ambitious to assign *House of Leaves* in an introductory literature class.
-Desultory, evasive and iconic, *HoL* will frustrate almost any reader who aims to read this text closely as Humanists are trained to do.
+Desultory, evasive and iconic, *HoL* will frustrate almost any reader who aims to read this text closely as humanists are trained to do.
 Jeremy Douglass and Steven Pokornowski create a two-part assignment interface.
 The prompt procedurally guides students through making a remix of one page--and only one page--in *HoL*.
 Making their collages, students can work with digital image tools or work with the other "digital," their fingers, making collage from arts and craft supplies.
 Handmade remixes are photographed; all remixes are tagged and uploaded to the class's Tumblr site which itself remixes the individual pages into a fragmentary collective.
 Their heterogeneity perfectly complements the source text's unfinalizability.

 ### Distant Reading Victorian Novels
 ![screenshot](images/interface-Wordle-fr-open-source-Fyfe.jpg)